-Burglary Charges Dismissed Morris County NJ
+Jefferson NJ Burglary Charges Dismissed in Morris County

-Domestic Violence Lawyers in Morristown, New Jersey
+Domestic Violence Lawyers in Jefferson, New Jersey

 The Tormey Law Firm LLC recently represented a client who was facing a temporary restraining order (TRO) as well as criminal charges for burglary, criminal mischief, and harassment arising out of Jefferson Township in Morris County NJ.
 Our client had no prior criminal record but was facing a felony charge on her record as well as significant fines and probation.
 In addition, if the final restraining order (FRO) was issued this is permanent in New Jersey and never expires.
 She gets placed in a statewide database for domestic violence offenders, can’t own firearms, and this could effect any professional licenses she may have as well as her employment (for background checks, etc.).